 The following table summarises the sensitivity of the Fund's profit after taxation and net asset value to price risk movements.
-The analysis is based on the assumptions that the market price increased by 10% (2020: 10%) and decreased by 10% (2020: 10%) with all other variables held constant.
-This represents management's best estimate of a reasonable possible shift in the quoted securities.
+The analysis is based on the assumptions that the market price increased by 10% and decreased by 10% with all other variables held constant.
+This represents management's best estimate of a reasonable possible shift in the quoted and unquoted securities, having regard to the historical volatility of the prices.